gopimadala/LibraryService/README.md

   - The HTTP response code should be 204 on success.
   - If a library with `{libraryId}` does not exist, return 404.

-NOTE: You need to add support for Dependency Injection for internal services (LibrariesService and BooksService) in the project Startup.cs file.
+Add support for Dependency Injection for internal services (LibrariesService and BooksService) in the project Startup.cs file.

 ## Sample Requests & Responses
 <details><summary>Expand to view details on sample requests and responses for each endpoint.</summary>